oicr-gsi/dimsum/dev_guide.md

 A user that has successfully logged in will be either internal or external.

-In back-end code, `SecurityUtils#isInternalUser` lets you check whether the current user is internal.
+In back-end code, `DimsumPrincipal#isInternal` lets you check whether the current user is internal.
 On the front-end, `site-config.ts` contains an `internalUser` constant that holds the same value.

 ### Project Access Control